 The Authority's operating budget, including debt service payments, is funded from passenger revenues and operating contributions from the Participating Jurisdictions.
 The Authority's capital budget is funded from capital contributions of the federal government and the Participating Jurisdictions.
-The Authority has entered into the Capital Funding Agreement with the Participating Jurisdictions and is expected to execute an extension of such agreement on or before June 30, 2017, to provide funding for the Approved Fiscal Year 2018 Capital Budget.
+The Authority has entered into the Capital Funding Agreement with the Participating Jurisdictions and has executed an extension of such agreement to provide funding for the Approved Fiscal Year 2018 Capital Budget.

 Amounts to be paid by the Participating Jurisdictions to the Authority to fund the Authority's budget are subject to appropriation by each Participating Jurisdiction.
 Pursuant to the Compact, the Participating Jurisdictions (with the Washington Suburban Transit District acting for the Maryland jurisdictions) are obligated, subject to the limitations described herein, to provide funding to the Authority for their share of the Authority's budget for the capital and operating costs of the Transit System.
 If a Participating Jurisdiction were to fail to timely make a required subsidy payment, in addition to any enforcement action available pursuant to the Compact and related funding agreements, the Authority's Board could decide to hold a public hearing as to whether to terminate the provision of Transit System service within the Participating Jurisdiction.
-See "The Transit System" and "Funding of the Operating Expenses of the Transit System."
+See "THE TRANSIT SYSTEM - Funding of the Capital Costs of the Transit System" and "- Funding of the Operating Expenses of the Transit System."